What is ambulatory phlebectomy?

 How is ambulatory phlebectomy performed?

-Once the entire area to be treated has been injected with the anesthetic solution, tiny incisions are made over the veins, which can then be removed using vein hooks.
-The incisions for ambulatory phlebectomy procedures are so small they do not require sutures.
-These incisions allow the excess fluid to drain post operatively.
-When all the veins targeted for treatment on one leg have been completely removed, pads to absorb the fluid are placed next to the skin and the leg is wrapped tightly in a compression bandage.
+Once the entire area to be treated has been numbed, tiny incisions or needle pokes are made over the veins, which can then be pulled out in sections using special vein hooks.
+The incisions for ambulatory phlebectomy procedures are so small they don't require stitches — if anything is even needed, they're closed with thin adhesive strips.
+When all the targeted veins on one leg have been completely removed, absorbent pads are placed next to the skin and the leg is wrapped tightly in a compression bandage.
 The incisions that were made are so small that they don't require stitches.

 The compression bandage is an important part of ambulatory phlebectomy and must be worn for 24 to 48 hours.
 Someone else will have to drive the patient home, but it's important to get up and walk around soon and often, since the contraction of surrounding muscles help to rid the treated areas of excess fluid, reduce the risk of blood clots, and contributes to the healing process.

 What are the risks associated with ambulatory phlebectomy?